 NEW macOS REQUIREMENT: Restarting the computer is required by macOS Catalina before connecting some configurations for the first time.

-If a configuration requires a "tun" or "tap" system extension, the first time Tunnelblick asks macOS to load the appropriate system extension, macOS will tell the user that they must give permission to load system extensions signed by "Jonathan Bullard" in System Preferences : Security & Privacy : General.
-If the user give such permission by clicking "Allow", macOS must restart the computer before the permission will be honored.
+If a configuration requires a Tun or Tap system extension, the first time Tunnelblick asks macOS to load the appropriate system extension, macOS will tell the user that they must give permission to load system extensions signed by "Jonathan Bullard" in System Preferences : Security & Privacy : General.
+If the user gives such permission by clicking "Allow", macOS must restart the computer before the permission will be honored.
 After the permission has been given and the computer has been restarted, you may then connect all VPN configurations normally.

 This only needs to be done one time.
-Once permission to load system extensions signed by "Jonathan Bullard" has been granted and the computer restarted, no further action is needed.
-Tunnelblick will be able to load "tun" and "tap" system extensions for any configuration without user interaction, and that ability will persist after computer restarts, "safe boots", and updates to Tunnelblick.
+Once permission to load system extensions signed by "Jonathan Bullard" has been granted and the computer has been restarted, no further action is needed.
+Tunnelblick will be able to load Tun and Tap system extensions for any configuration without user interaction, and that ability will persist after computer restarts, "safe boots", and updates to Tunnelblick.